- About us

 In February 2012 at the AGBT conference, Oxford Nanopore presented a variety of nanopore DNA 'strand sequencing' and protein-analysis data, and an overview of the hardware and software behind the GridION™ and MinION™ systems.
 These data included genomes that had been sequenced using the Company's technology over the sense and antisense strands, showing tens of kilobases in single reads.
 This was the first nanopore sequence data to be shown worldwide since the technique was first theoretically proposed in 1996.

-To date, the Company has raised £145.4 million in seven rounds of private funding, from a combination of private and institutional investors.
+To date, the Company has raised £180 million in eight rounds of private funding, from a combination of private and institutional investors.
 The Company does not have traditional Venture Capital investment, instead the investor profile more closely mirrors that seen in publicly listed companies.

 In January 2009 the Company announced an $18m (£11.9m) investment from Illumina and a separate commercialisation agreement for the Company's exonuclease sequencing technology.
 In this round, an additional £2.1m was raised from other sources.